 • I explored the potential sampling errors that could result from calculating the SCR stochastically and how this would change if the number of runs was increased.

-From April to November 2016 I helped Admin Re to design and build an internal model for Solvency II.
+As a contractor, I helped a major insurer to design and build an internal model for Solvency II.
 I designed and documented models for equity, gilt yield, swap spread, credit spread, default/migration and lapse risks.
 In all cases I tested the resulting probability distributions and benchmarked them against those of other firms.

-From January to July 2017 I helped Legal & General Retirement to understand the impact on their capital requirements of changes to the migration and default methodology within their internal model.
+As a contractor, I helped a major insurer understand the impact on their capital requirements of changes to the migration and default methodology within their internal model.
 This involved a deep dive into the mechanics of the model.

-While contracting with Canada Life (July 2017 to May 2018) I documented the data, assumptions & internal model methodology for credit risks associated with the firm’s mortgage portfolio.
+While contracting with another major insurer, I documented the data, assumptions & internal model methodology for credit risks associated with the firm’s mortgage portfolio.